rhayes22/100-Days-of-Code/README.md

-# 100-Days-of-Code-Section-2
+# 100-Days-of-Code

-This repository reflects the second section of the 100 Days of Web Development course.
+This repository will highlight my experience working through the 100 Days of Web Development course on Udemy.
-This section encompasses Days 1-5 and the work has been broken down in the following way:

 # Section 2: Building a First Website: HTML & CSS Basics